becc-mu/studydeck/README.md

 # Studydeck

-This project is to clean up the unnecessary boilerplate files during create-react-app.
-This will make the application look good.
+This project is to clean up the unnecessary boilerplate files during create-react-app in an effort to create a responsive layout and integrated form.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).